Apple began pushing out AirPods firmware updates Tuesday. Models getting fresh software include AirPods Pro, AirPods 2, AirPods 3 and AirPods Max.

 The AirPods update process is indirect, but we can steer you through it.

-AirPods aren’t a “set it and forget it” product.
+Unfortunately, AirPods aren’t a “set it and forget it” product.
 Apple periodically releases firmware updates.
 It doesn’t announce these.
 And we generally don’t know what’s changed because Apple doesn’t make release notes available for this type of update.
-This latest iteration, version 3E751, is no exception.
+That’s what happened Tuesday.

 AirPods updates happen on the down-low.
 You can’t tell them to update.
 And Apple’s wireless earbuds don’t make it easy for you to know if a new firmware version has been installed.

-The best you can do to request an update is put your AirPods Pro or AirPods 2 in their case, with the case getting power.
+The best you can do to request an update is put your AirPods in their case, with the case getting power.
 And the iPhone that they are paired with needs to be close by.
 Then wait.

 Realistically, this is a problem only for people who get antsy about controlling firmware updates, and who want the latest as soon as they can get it.
 For everyone else, just keep using your AirPods.
 The update will happen without you having to do a thing.

-Find out if new AirPods Pro/AirPods 2 firmware is installed
+Find out if new AirPods firmware is installed

-You can find out if/when this new AirPods firmware has been installed only by digging around in the Settings app.
-To do this, you need an active connection to these headphones, so open the lid of the charging case.
+You can find out if/when a new AirPods firmware update has been installed only by digging around in the Settings app.
+To do this, you need an active connection to the headphones, so open the lid of the charging case.
 Or put the earbuds on.
 Whichever you prefer.

-Editor’s note: This is an updated version of an article first published November 14, 2019, and updated periodically since then with successive new AirPods firmware versions.
+Editor’s note: This is an updated version of an article first published on November 14, 2019, and updated periodically since then with successive new AirPods firmware versions.